byrd-laif/soilMakers/lifeStylesForChange/soilAlchemy.md

 Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times. *Lactic acid - this molecule occurs in almost every living organism and it plays an essential role in the anaerobic energy metabolism of billions of life forms.* These valuable micro-organisms are used in numerous areas, especially food industry and medicine.
 LAB produce a wide range of compounds for food upgrading.
 Moreover, LAB can find special applications like generation of bio-energy not affecting the surrounding environment.

 #### *Conservation as a consequence of production.*
+***Urban soil cultivation practices can have a significant impact on urban ecosystem.***
-Bokashi, the ecologically responsible option for food remnants, perfect for those living in apartments/condos and those looking to use their food remnants as a nutrient rich pro-biotic soil amendment in their garden, plant pots or the environment as a gift of thanks, fertile pro-biotic soil for Mother Earth.
-No modern garden is required!
-Be creative.
-Whats around ...
+Bokashi, the ecologically responsible option for food remnants, perfect for those living in apartments/condos and those looking to use their food remnants as a nutrient rich pro-biotic soil amendment in their garden, plant pots or the surrounding environment (ecosystem) as a gift of thanks, fertile pro-biotic soil for Mother Earth.
+No modern garden is required, be creative, whats around ...

 **Bokashi can be:**

 - fairly easy to maintain
 - very affordable
 - can use most food remnants (including meat, dairy and cooked foods)
-- provides a nutrient rich pro-biotic soil amendment and liquid fertilizer for house plants, the garden, or potted plants.
+- provides a rich pro-biotic soil amendment for remediation, revitalization and reuse
+- emotionally nutritive

 **Bokashi gives a finished pro-biotic humus soil in 30–45 days all in.** The speed of the fermentation process is a big advantage, cycling organic remnants faster by going straight from kitchen to fermentation, to soil, over and over again in small batches.
 With out the need to collect a critical mass of scraps to start, the fermentation process starts right away.
 Scale the fermentation vessel to the amount of scraps being generated, going straight into the bokashi bucket as soon as they are produced.